wazuh/wazuh-documentation/source/user-manual/ruleset/testing.rst

 Wazuh logtest is a functionality the Wazuh manager provides.
 In a Wazuh cluster, the master node processes the event logs.
 You can change the configuration parameters in the :doc:`\<rule_test\> </user-manual/reference/ossec-conf/rule-test>` section of the :doc:`ossec.conf </user-manual/reference/ossec-conf/index>` file.

-By default, the logtest configuration is set as follows.
+By default, the logtest configuration is set as follows:

 .. code-block:: xml